 The quotes she uses do present a wide range of horrifying thoughts on race that were prevalent in society at the time.
 That is likely Chase-Riboud’s intent, and I understand the temptation.

 While writing my own work-in-progress, several times I have been tempted to simply transcribe the shocking views doctors had about about women’s mental health in the late 1880s.
-I can hardly wrap my head around some of them, and so it seems easiest to simply put those words in my doctor’s mouth when he diagnoses and commits my protagonist to the asylum.
+I can hardly wrap my head around some of them, and my brain shies away from trying to understand them well enough to translate them from academic or legal speak into everyday language.
+All in all it would be much simpler just to put the verbatim views from the literature into my doctor’s mouth when he diagnoses and commits my protagonist to the asylum.

-Her story would have been better served if she had taken the same quotes and edited them slightly to make them more readable as dialogue.
+Her story would have been better served if she had taken the same quotes and edited or rewrote them to make them more readable as dialogue.

 Dialogue issues aside, I’m really glad I read this book.
 It tells an important story about a woman I would otherwise have never heard of.
 The first and final chapters were extremely well-written.
 I just wish that the dialogue had allowed the middle to keep up with the high standard Chase-Riboud sets at the start.

 - 6 setting tricks I learned from reading Mr. Emerson’s Wife (BostonWriters)